TAL LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") (: TAL) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") (NYSE: TAL) of a class action securities lawsuit.

-CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired TAL American Depository Shares between June 14, 2022 and March 14, 2023, both dates inclusive.

 TAL investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.